 Since 2008, dancEnlight has performed at many venues locally and globally such as Trinity College, Charter Oak Cultural Center, Mohegan Sun, Heights Of Wellness, Wadsworth Anthenuem, NBC Wellness Festival, International Festival of Arts and Ideas, 5x5 Dance Festival, The Book Festival, first ever in CT; The Hartt School, Marlborough Arts Center, South Windsor Senior Center, Greater Hartford Academy, Rebound Dance Festival, Connecticut Commission on Culture and Tourism, The HOT school, Playhouse on Park, International Calligraphy Conference in Boston, and many venues in Japan including Yokohama Museum of Art in Tokyo.

-In the past years, dancEnlight has been providing education programs for all ages, and is committed to serve the community by performances, outreach organizations and events. dancEnlight is proud to be a part of “Hartford Perform” whose organization provides the company opportunities to perform for public schools and community service projects.
+In the past years, dancEnlight has been providing education programs for all ages, and is committed to serve the community by performances, outreach organizations and events.
 The company has performed for many private and public schools as well as community service projects over the years including Farmington High School, Sedgwick School, Asian Study Academy, Granby Public Schools, Kinsella Performing Arts School, Killingworth Elementary School, Chester Elementary School, Kingswood Oxford School, South Windsor Senior Center, White Oak Retirement Center.
 Ms. Chang and the company are excited to share the "Dance & Calligraphy" residency program and "Ink Passion" performances.
 The company offers two annual Summer Intensive programs: 1) Summer Intensive for teens, adults and professional dancers 2) Summer Intensive For Youth for ages 6-8 and 9-12.

 In May, 2011, dancEnlight was awarded a non-matching grant from the Artist Fellowship Grant Program.
 This grant supported the company's world premiere, "The Way" In March 2012. dancEnlight produces annual company dance concert from 2008 to 2017.
 With all the overwhelming feedback, dancEnlight is humbled and profoundly blessed with the support from the board, family, friends and fans.